craguilar/event-management-service/README.md

 ## ToDo

+1. Harden potential abuse of parameters to introduce max size restrictions.
+1. Implement pagination , see scan Limit and ExclusiveStartKey - this looks more like a Cursor basde pagination.
 1. Reduce number of calls made for OPTIONS in API Gateway.
-1. Implement pagination , see scan Limit and ExclusiveStartKey - this looks more like a Cursor basde pagination.

 ## References